puconghan/Preparation-of-Augmented-Reality-with-OpenCV-and-Aruco/README.md

         make -j8
         sudo make install

-        //This should now build OpenCV into your /usr/local/ directory and build directory.
+        //This should now build OpenCV and opencv2 into your /usr/local/ and /usr/include directories.
+A copy of these files will be saved in the build directory.

 Tutorials for compiling Aruco using Mac Terminal (Unix)